magnesj/ResInsight/docs/Snapshots.md

 - **Cases** - Defines the cases to cycle while creating snapshots.
 Normaly you can not change which case a view is displaying, but this option does temporarily.

 The number of exported snapshots from a row can easily end up beeing huge, so it is wise to use some causion.
 The total number will be Properties * Timesteps * Range Steps * Cases.

+The snapshots will be generated and saved to the folder displayed in the **Expot Folder** field, when pressing the **Export** button.
+This might take quite some time, depending on you settings.

 ### Managing rows